grcc-cis-openlab/web-applications/docs-src/setting-up-ec2-tutorial.md

 ## Connecting to Your New Server

 You can connect to your server in many ways, but let's look at two of them, WinSCP and the terminal.
-As the name suggests, WinSCP is only on Windows, but there are comparable programs available for Mac.
+As the name suggests, WinSCP is only for the Windows operating system, but there are comparable programs available for macOS.
 How you connect is up to you, based on your personal preferences.

 ### Using WinSCP

 WinSCP is an integrated FTP and SSH client.
 If you are on a college laptop or on-campus computer, WinSCP is already installed.
-If you need to download it, you can do so from their website [https://winscp.net/eng/downloads.php](https://winscp.net/eng/downloads.php) and install it as you normally would.
+If you need to download it, you can do so from their website by visiting [https://winscp.net/eng/downloads.php](https://winscp.net/eng/downloads.php).
+Once WinSCP is installed, follow the steps below.

-When you open WinSCP, you will see a Login window.
+Begin by opening WinSCP - you will presented with a Login window.
 In the **Host** name field, enter your domain name.
 In the **Username** field, enter `ec2-user` and leave the password field blank.
 Then, click the **Advanced** drop-down menu.

 ![](./assets/images/setup.png)